 H6-8.
 Procedure in the House of Representatives.
 Adoption of a select committee report for the expulsion of a Representative requires the favorable vote of a two-thirds majority of the elected members.
 Adoption of a select committee report for the censure or discipline of a Representative requires the favorable vote of a three-fifths majority of the elected members.
-Adoption of a select committee report for the exoneration of a Representative requires the favorable vote of a majority of the elected members.
+Adoption of a select committee report for the exputsion of a select committee report for the elected members.
+Adoption of a select committee report for the elected members.
+Adoption of a select committee report for the exputsion of a Representative requires the favorable vote of a three-fifths majority of the elected members.